How do screenwriters stay inspired and motivated through the ups and downs of the screenwriting journey?

 It may sound counter-productive to some — forcing yourself out of an inspired writing session — but you’d be surprised how handy this trick is.

-When In Doubt, Go to the Movie Theater
+When In Doubt, Watch a Movie

 Watching movies can also offer you the chance to be inspired by the visuals, the characters, and the stories — using them as seeds to the cinematic stories that you are crafting.